 Further, certain contracts may not be wholly a lease or wholly a service; in fact, it is not uncommon for some service arrangements to contain a right to control the use of an asset.
 An entity may enter into a service arrangement that involves PP&E necessary to meet the contract’s performance obligations.
 When the service provider also conveys control of PP&E to a customer, an embedded lease (to the customer) is likely to exist.
 On the other hand, when the customer conveys control of PP&E to the service provider to facilitate the delivery of the service, it is less likely that there is an embedded lease in the arrangement.

 Often, the assessment of whether a contract is or contains a lease will be straightforward.
 However, the evaluation will be more complicated when a service arrangement involves a specified physical asset or when both the customer and the supplier make decisions about the use of the underlying asset.
 Examples of these more ambiguous and complex arrangements include those that involve cloud computing services (i.e., if there is a lease of the supporting equipment, such as mainframes and servers) and cable television services (i.e., if the cable box provided to the customer is a leased asset.
+If you are just getting started with your transition to ASC 842 lease accounting standards, then this blog post will help.

 Embedded Lease Example